-- Surfline glossary
+- Surfline

-- Tips for beginners and intermediate surfers, plus overviews on ocean safety and gear: Surfing Handbook
+- Surfing Handbook

 - International Surfing Association

-Talk to girls with disabilities and their caregivers.
-Ask about needs and accommodations with respect to water sports.
+Talk to Girl Scout members with disabilities and their caregivers.
+Ask about needs and accommodations.
 When planning to visit a waterfront at a park, contact the park office in advance.
-Also contact the instructor or facility teaching or hosting the surfing event.
-Ask about accommodating people with disabilities and make any possible accommodations to include girls with disabilities.
+Also contact the instructor or facility teaching or hosting the surfing event to ensure they are able to accommodate those with disabilities.

-In addition to physical and social-emotional disabilities consider the history, culture, and past experiences of the girls in your troop that could affect a girl's ability to equally participate in an activity.
-Work with girls and families to understand how an activity is perceived.
-Ensure that all girls and their families feel comfortable that they have access to whatever is needed to fully participate such as the proper equipment, prior experiences and skills needed to enjoy the activity.
+Equity.
+In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Work with members and families to understand how an activity is perceived.
+Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.